Home » All Posts » Side Dish Recipes » Mashed Butternut Squash

 4. Over medium heat on the stove, bring to a boil and continue to boil until the squash if fork tender which takes about 30 minutes.
 Turn down the burner, if needed, to make sure the water does not boil over.

-5. Once the squash is done, drain the water and add the butter and brown sugar to the top of the squash.
+5. Once the squash is done, drain all the water and add the butter and brown sugar to the top of the squash.

 6. With a masher, beater, or mixer combine all ingredients and mash the squash pieces.